Chattakkari (1974 film): Remakes

-The Kannada remake titled Julie (2006) had Ramya in the title role of Julie and Dino Morea as her lover, but the film didn't do well.
+The Kannada remake titled Julie (2006) had Ramya in the title role of Julie and Dino Morea as her lover.

 The movie was remade in Malayalam with the same name in 2012.
 The remake was directed by Santhosh Sethumadhavan, son of K. S. Sethumadhavan who directed the original version.
 The remake was produced by Suresh Kumar under Revathy Kalamadhir banner.
 It was shot in a timespan of 25 days, setting a new record in Malayalam cinema.
 It was released in September 2012.